 The Business Combination will be accounted for as a reverse recapitalization under U.S. GAAP.
 Under this method of accounting, Reinvent Technology Partners, a Cayman Islands exempted company ("RTP"), will be treated as the "acquired" company for financial reporting purposes.
 This determination is primarily based on Joby Aero, Inc. ("Joby") Stockholders comprising a relative majority of the voting power of Joby Aviation (the combined entity) and having the ability to nominate majority of the members of the Joby Aviation Board, Joby's operations prior to the acquisition comprising the only ongoing operations of Joby Aviation, and Joby's senior management comprising the senior management of Joby Aviation.
-Accordingly, for accounting purposes, the financial statements of Joby Aviation will represent a continuation of the financial statements of Joby aviation will represent a continuation of the financial statements of RTP will be stated at historical cost, with no goodwill or other intangible assets recorded.
-Operations prior to the Business Combination will be presented as those of Joby Aviation.
+Accordingly, for accounting purposes, the financial statements of Joby Aviation will represent a continuation of the financial statements of Joby with the Business Combination treated as the equivalent of Joby issuing stock for the net assets of RTP, accompanied by a recapitalization.
+The net assets of RTP will be stated at historical cost, with no goodwill or other intangible assets recorded.
+Operations prior to the Business Combination will be presented as those of Joby in future reports of Joby Aviation.